 As a leader, my days are now filled with project management, hiring, planning, and guiding teams towards success.
 That means roadmaps, capacity planning, incident reviews, and cross-team alignment on a weekly cadence.
 My shift has been rewarding in new ways, it brought its own set of challenges.
 Decision load went up, cognitive overload increased, and feedback cycles got longer.

 The tangible impact is technical drift unless it’s actively countered.
 One significant change is stepping away from hands-on coding, leading to what many call “rustiness” in coding skills.
-Muscle memory fades: I still sketch designs quickly, but my editor shortcuts and library choices need refreshing.
+Muscle memory faded.
+I can still draw boxes quickly, but my editor shortcuts and library choices need refreshing.
 Iʼm still able to read code without any problem or ask interview questions but writing code professionally is different.
 It requires up-to-date tooling fluency, current idioms, and production-grade instincts.
 Those are standards I hold myself to before touching the mainline.

 Respecting the Craft of Coding